Agni06/customer-discount-project/README.md

 # customer-discount-project
 customer discount project: returns the final amount to be paid for the order after removing the discount .

+In the below code, the total cost for an order is calculated using nested if blocks.
+The assumption over here is that each food item costs $10.
+The Regular customers are provided with a 5% discount for their orders whereas the Guests need to pay an additional delivery charge of $5.
+First, the customer type is checked.
+If the customer type is Regular, then the if block gets executed.
+If the customer type is Guests, then else if block gets executed.
+Also, for regular customers, if the total cost exceeds $20, a special gift voucher will be provided to the customers.
+This condition is checked within the outer if block.
+If customer type is invalid, then the statements of else block get executed.